zpl-c/librg/README.md

 Everything is built around events, something gets created - the related event gets triggered.
 Your task as a developer is to use these events and write appropriate handlers.

-Let's look at the example, client connects to the server, spawns on the map, and librg triggers `LIBRG_ENTIY_CREATE` event for every entity in the player's range:
+Let's look at the example, client connects to the server, spawns on the map, and librg triggers `LIBRG_ENTITY_CREATE` event for every entity in the player's range:

 ```c
 void mygame_entity_create(librg_event_t *event) {